Skyline Clean Energy Fund Purchases ground-mount solar portfolio in Simcoe, ON

 September 11, 2020 Press Releases

-On September 11, 2020, Skyline Clean Energy Fund (the “Fund”), a privately-owned and managed portfolio of clean energy assets across Ontario, announced the acquisition of a 50% security interest in an 18.58 MW/DC1 ground-mount solar portfolio in Simcoe, ON.
+On September 11, 2020, Skyline Clean Energy Fund (the “Fund”), a privately-owned and managed portfolio of clean energy assets across Ontario, announced the acquisition of a 50% security interest in an 18.58 MW/DC1 ground-mount solar portfolio in Simcoe, Ontario.
 The remaining 50% ownership is held by SkyPower Global, a company that is majority owned by CIM Group, a US-based real estate and infrastructure firm.

 The portfolio consists of two solar assets.
 The total purchase price was $29.85M.